BIBLE PASSAGE:

 As believers, we may not be called to preach or teach, but we all

 have a message to share with others.
-Our mission in life is to point
+God has given us a mission

-others to the Lord in whatever way He has chosen for each of us
+to point others to the Lord in the way He has chosen for each of

-individually.
-We are not to be pious or ‘preachy’ (which can seem
+We should never be pious or ‘preachy’ (which can cause us to

-condescending to others).
-We are to be simple and real, because
+appear condescending of others).
+We are to be simple and real,

-it has nothing to do with us, and everything to do with Jesus.
+because it has nothing to do with us, and everything to do with

 Have you ever thought about your responsibility as a believer?

 What are you doing to point others to Jesus Christ?
-Are your
+Are you

-actions and words an effort to make others think more highly
+Have your words and actions been an effort to make others think

-of you and your faith, or is your intent to help others realize
+more highly of you and your faith, or is your intent to help others

-and appreciate the love of Jesus, and what He did for them?
+realize and appreciate the love of Jesus, and what He did for all of

 Pray,